JonLatane/jonline/docs/protocol.md

 <a name="jonline-WebUserInterface"></a>

 ### WebUserInterface
 Offers a choice of web UIs.
-All
+Generally though, React/Tamagui is a century ahead of Flutter Web, so it&#39;s the default.

 | Name | Number | Description |
 | ---- | ------ | ----------- |